kamon-io/docker-grafana-graphite/README.md

 ### Using the Dashboards ###

 Once your container is running all you need to do is:

 - open your browser pointing to http://localhost:80 (or another port if you changed it)
+  - Docker with VirtualBox on macOS: use `docker-machine ip` instead of `localhost`
 - login with the default username (admin) and password (admin)
 - open existing dashboard (or create a new one) and select 'Local Graphite' datasource
 - play with the dashboard at your wish...